 #2 Too much water

-On the other far extreme, over-watering might cause fruit drop.
+On the other far end, over-watering might cause fruit drop.
 This happens in farms where they've been severely flooded for quite some time.
-It might be worse if the water has a high salt content that the plants have not adapted to yet.
+It might be worse if the water has a high salt content that the plants have not had time to adapt to yet.

 Fruits that are nearly ripe or still young will begin to fall off gradually one by one.
 This may be a signal that the mother plant roots are in some trouble & starting to rot.
 The rot may then spread to the stem of the plants.